Gideon Sa'ar

-Gideon Moshe Sa'ar (גדעון משה סער; born 9 December 1966) is an Israeli politician who served as Minister of Justice between 2021 and 2022.
-Sa'ar was previously a member of the Knesset for the Likud between 2003 and 2014, Deputy Prime Minister for a brief spell in 2021, as well as holding the posts of Education Minister (2009–2013) and Minister of the Interior (2013–2014).
-In 2019 Sa'ar returned to the Knesset and unsuccessfully ran against longtime leader Benjamin Netanyahu for the leadership of the Likud; he left the Knesset the following year after establishing a new party called New Hope.
+Gideon Moshe Sa'ar (גדעון משה סער; born 9 December 1966) is an Israeli politician currently serving as Israel's Foreign Minister.
+Sa'ar was first elected to the Knesset as a member of Likud in 2003, serving until 2014.
+During that period, he served as Education Minister (2009–2013) and Minister of the Interior (2013–2014) under Benjamin Netanyahu's governments.

+After a political hiatus, Sa'ar returned to the Knesset in 2019, and unsuccessfully challenged Netanyahu for the leadership of Likud.
+He subsequently formed his own party, New Hope, and became Minister of Justice (2021–2022) and Deputy Prime Minister (2021) in the Bennett-Lapid government.
+In 2022, Sa'ar formed an electoral pact with Benny Gantz's Blue and White faction named National Unity.
+As a member of the National Unity alliance, he returned to the opposition following the 2022 election.

+Following the breakout of the Gaza war, National Unity joined the governing coalition and Sa'ar was named minister without portfolio and an observer in the war cabinet.
+In March 2024 Sa'ar withdrew New Hope from National Unity and from the coalition, and resigned as minister, before returning to the government in September 2024.
+In November 2024 Sa'ar replaced Israel Katz as Foreign Minister.
+He resigned from the Knesset in July 2025.

 Biography

 Gideon Moshe Serchensky (later Sa'ar) was born in Tel Aviv.
-His mother Bruriah is a Mizrahi-Bukharan Jew who is the 7th generation of her family in Israel.
-His father Shmuel is an Ashkenazi Jew who was born in Ukraine and moved to Argentina as a child before immigrating to Israel.
 He has two siblings, a brother and a sister.
-His father was a doctor.
+His father was a doctor, while his mother was a teacher.

+Sa'ar's mother Bruriah was born in Israel to a seventh-generation Bukharian Jewish family, whose ancestors arrived during the Ottoman Empire.

+His father Shmuel Serchensky (Заречанский in Cyrillic) was born in Argentina in an Ashkenazi family with roots in Moldova and Ukraine.
+Shmuel Serchensky immigrated to Israel from Argentina in the 1960s.

 Sa'ar grew up primarily in Tel Aviv, but as a child, he lived for a number of years in Mitzpe Ramon, where his father worked as a pediatrician, and in kibbutz Sde Boker, where he was the kibbutz doctor.
-At the time, Sde Boker was the residence of Israel's founding Prime Minister, David Ben-Gurion.
+At the time, Sde Boker was the residence of Israel's founding prime minister, David Ben-Gurion.
 His father was frequently in contact with Ben-Gurion as the kibbutz doctor, and the young Gideon Sa'ar met Ben-Gurion numerous times when accompanying his father on visits to his home, during which Ben-Gurion gave him geography quizzes.
+Sa'ar attended Tichon Hadash high school in Tel Aviv.
 After serving in the Israel Defense Forces as an intelligence NCO in the Golani Brigade, Sa'ar studied political science at Tel Aviv University and then went on to study law at the same institution.

-In May 2013, Sa'ar married Israeli news anchor Geula Even, with whom he has two children, David and Shira.
+In May 2013 Sa'ar married Israeli news anchor Geula Even, with whom he has two children, David and Shira.
 Geula was born to Lithuanian-Jewish immigrants from the Soviet Union.
 Sa'ar has another two children, Alona and Daniela, from his first wife Shelly, as well as one grandchild.